 Viscoelastic materials can behave predominantly as viscous or predominantly as elastic, or equal, depending on the magnitude and the time scale of the applied shear stress.
-For example, toothpaste behaves as a viscous material when squeezed out from the tube, but mostly elastic when at rest on the toothbrush for it not to run off.
-The same holds true for paint, if a stress is applied with the paintbrush, the paint spreads on, e.g., the wall, but when it is left to rest it is preferred that it stays on the wall without running down onto the ground.
+For example, toothpaste behaves as a viscous material when squeezed out from the tube, but is mostly elastic when at rest on the toothbrush for it not to run off.
+The same holds true for paint.
+If stress is applied with the paintbrush, the paint spreads on, e.g., the wall, but when it is left to rest it is preferred that it stays on the wall without running down onto the ground.
 Another example is play dough or "silly putty" that when rolled between your palms and tossed to the ground will bounce and act mostly elastic.
 When instead it is left to rest at a table it will eventually start to flow in a viscous manner.
-The explanation to this kind of viscoelastic behavior can be traced down to the molecular level, and the entanglement of the polymers constituting the paint, toothpaste or play dough.
+The explanation for this kind of viscoelastic behavior can be traced down to the molecular level, and the entanglement of the polymers constituting the paint, toothpaste, or play dough, Fig. 3.
 High entanglement results in a predominantly elastic behavior (toothpaste at rest or play dough under stress), while disentanglement gives a more viscous character to the material (paint under stress or play dough at rest).

 Figure 3.
 The viscoelastic behavior of a polymeric material can be explained by entanglement and disentanglement processes on a molecular level.
 The latter results in a predominantly viscous behavior.

 This is why it is highly interesting to be able to design and characterize soft matter materials at a molecular level.
-It can be done with a surface sensitive technique such as QCM-D. By monitoring f and D at multiple overtones, not only mass and thickness of the surface adhering molecular layer can be extracted, but also the viscoelastic properties (elastic shear modulus and viscosity).
+It can be done with a surface-sensitive technique such as QCM-D. By monitoring f and D at multiple overtones, not only the mass and thickness of the surface adhering molecular layer can be extracted, but also the viscoelastic properties (elastic shear modulus and viscosity).
 This could either be done for thin films attached to the sensor surface or for material in bulk, which is of use in the broad field of rheology and phase transition applications, for example.
-By monitoring the changes in viscoelasticity of molecular layers attached to the surface, processes such as crosslinking, swelling and other conformational changes can be followed in real time and with high sensitivity.
+By monitoring the changes in the viscoelasticity of molecular layers attached to the surface, processes such as crosslinking, swelling, and other conformational changes can be followed in real-time and with high sensitivity.